 https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker by Street Side Software

 Waka time is a productivity monitoring tool.
-Waka-time is compatible with Vs-Code, Visual Studio, and a range of other IDEs.
-It will track how much time you spend actively working in the editor, it will monitor what repos you were working on, which languages you use.
-Every week you will then receive a weekly email detailing who productive your week has been.
+Waka-time is compatible with a number of IDEs including VS-Code and Visual Studio.
+Waka-time will track how much time you spend actively working in the editor, it will monitor what projects that you were working on, and which languages you are using.
+Every week you will receive a weekly email that outlines where you have been spending your time.

 To get your Waka API key go here: